Licenses and Permits: Overview

 Following is a discussion of some of the most common types of licensing and permit requirements that affect small businesses.
 This list is by no means exhaustive, and it is important to check with government agencies at all regulatory levels to ensure that your business has obtained all necessary licenses and permits:

-Business Licenses.
-There are many types of licenses.
+- Business Licenses: There are many types of licenses.
 You need one to operate legally almost everywhere.
 If the business is located within an incorporated city's limits, a license must be obtained from the city; if outside the city limits, then from the county.
-For more information contact the county or city office in your area or try these state web sites that offer business license information
+For more information contact the county or city office in your area or the SBA website that offers business license information.

 Licenses and Permits: Beware of "Grandfathering" Issues